-Today we will be talking about a topic that seems to be an area of continual concern and, in some cases, struggle – CAPA.
-CAPA is an acronym for corrective action, preventative action.
+Today we will be talking about a topic that seems to be an area of continual concern and, in some cases, struggle – CAPA, the commonly abbreviated term for corrective action, preventive action.

 When there’s a problem with a process or a product, certain steps need to be taken so we can identify the issue, find a way to correct it, then determine how to prevent it from happening again.

 The process can be overwhelming, and today we’re going to go into in exactly what CAPA is, what the intent is, and some advice for medical device companies who aren’t sure where to start.

 Our guest is Mike Drues, who has been on the show frequently.
 He’s the president of Vascular Sciences and an expert on medical device technology and regulatory affairs.
 You won’t want to miss today’s show, because it’s chock-full of insights on CAPA.

 Some of the highlights of the show include: